 Absolutely.
 Your parents are invited to make themselves at home by furnishing or decorating their home as they choose.

 As the name suggests, Assisted Living offers individuals assistance with the activities of daily living, dressing, bathing, dining, medication management—while still providing every opportunity for maintaining the highest possible level of independence.
 At Wesleyan Village, this is all delivered in an atmosphere of sophistication and hospitality.
-Services are tailored to match individual needs for maximum convenience and comfort.
+Our senior care resources and services are tailored to match individual needs for maximum convenience and comfort.